 In addition to her experience with civic engagement, she has demonstrated her commitment to fighting for the best interests of local residents through her multiple partnerships with non-profit organizations.
 Cervantes is a proud member of the Human Rights Campaign (HRC), and The PICK Group of young professionals.

-She currently serves on the Board of Directors for the University of California, Riverside Chicano Latino Alumni Association (CLA) and the non-profit organization, TruEvolution.
+She recently served on the Board of Directors for the University of California, Riverside Chicano Latino Alumni Association (CLA) and non-profit organizations, TruEvolution and Women Wonder Writers.

 Cervantes earned her Bachelor of Arts Degree in Political Science with a minor in public policy from the University of California, Riverside, and completed an executive education program at the John F. Kennedy School of Government at Harvard University.